carbon-language/carbon-lang/docs/design/expressions/member_access.md

 }
 ```

-#### Templates and generics
+#### Constant bindings

-If the value or type of the first operand depends on a template or generic
+If the value or type of the first operand depends on a checked or template
-parameter, the lookup is performed from a context where the value of that
+generic parameter, or in fact any constant binding, the lookup is performed from
-parameter is unknown.
-Evaluation of an expression involving the parameter may
+a context where the value of that parameter is unknown.
+Evaluation of an
-still succeed, but will result in a symbolic value involving that parameter.
+expression involving the parameter may still succeed, but will result in a
+symbolic value involving that parameter.

 ```
 class GenericWrapper(T:! type) {